Telehealth: What Insurers Need to Know in 2025

 Insurer Perspective

-For example, Telehealth excels in triaging injuries and follow-up care, but it might not fully replace that first in-person visit. another benefit is the reduction in missed appointments and elimination of small but frequent expenses like mileage and parking for in-person visits.
+For example, telehealth excels in triaging injuries and follow-up care, but it might not fully replace that first in-person visit.
+A major benefit is the reduction in missed appointments and the elimination of small but frequent expenses like mileage and parking for in-person visits.

 Employer Perspective